Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

 If you're like me – you never have.

+John Maxwell said it best, "People buy into the leader before they buy into the vision."
 If you can sell someone on YOU, then you can sell them on anything.
-(Click to Tweet)

 Alongside being a confident expert about your business, it's also important to be a teacher.

-If you send a huge (great) proposal and they have questions about different sections of it, know the process’s entailed in each section.
+If you send a huge (great) proposal and they have questions about different sections of it, know the processes entailed in each part well enough to explain.

-(I actually experienced this today on a sales call, when a potential client asked about subdomains, landing pages and email followups.
-I had to explain what each one was, why we do it and the process we have for each–which sold a $1,400/mo contract.)
+(I actually experienced this today on a sales call, when a potential client asked about subdomains, landing pages and email follow-ups.
+I had to explain what each one was, why we do it and the process we have for each – which sold a high-dollar monthly retainer.)